 Let Your Bed Air Out

 You don’t have to wait for an unpleasant accident to care about your mattress’s condition and cleanliness.
 Something as simple as taking your mattress out in the sun for a quick airing can help with odour, sanitization, and mites.
-It’ll also be a good chance to spot any problem areas or staining as they form.
+It’ll also be an excellent chance to spot any problem areas or staining as they form.

 Change Your Sheets Often